Watch Formula E Marrakesh ePrix free on BBC this weekend - TheNewsTrace

 Formula E stops off in Marrakesh, Morocco this weekend with a packed schedule of motion to be proven on free-to-air TV within the UK.

-The more and more standard electrical racing collection boasts plenty of acquainted faces from Formula 1, together with Felipe Massa, Stoffel Vandoorne and Pascal Wehrlein.
+The more and more in style electrical racing collection boasts various acquainted faces from Formula 1, together with Felipe Massa, Stoffel Vandoorne and Pascal Wehrlein.

-There’s loads of British curiosity within the sport with Alex Sims second within the Drivers’ Championship, whereas Sam Chook and Oliver Rowland are sixth and seventh respectively after 4 races.
+There’s loads of British curiosity within the sport with Alex Sims second within the Drivers’ Championship, whereas Sam Fowl and Oliver Rowland are sixth and seventh respectively after 4 races.

-RadioTimes.com has rounded up the entire particulars, occasions (GMT) and schedule data you want to know to observe observe periods, qualifying and the race itself stay and free.
+RadioTimes.com has rounded up all the particulars, instances (GMT) and schedule data that you must know to observe follow periods, qualifying and the race itself dwell and free.

-You may tune in for the Marrakesh ePrix stay for free on BBC Two this weekend.
+You possibly can tune in for the Marrakesh ePrix dwell for free on BBC Two this weekend.

 The race begins at 1:30pm GMT on Saturday 29th February and lasts simply 45 minutes for an intense, compact racing expertise.

-Alternatively, you possibly can watch stay protection of the ePrix on Eurosport 2.
+Alternatively, you may watch dwell protection of the ePrix on Eurosport 2.

-You may stay stream the race for free through BBC iPlayer or the BBC Sport web site.
+You possibly can dwell stream the race for free through BBC iPlayer or the BBC Sport web site.

-Each choices might be considered on a bunch of units together with laptops, smartphones and tablets.
+Each choices could be considered on a number of units together with laptops, smartphones and tablets.

 Marrakesh ePrix schedule

-Observe and qualifying periods additionally stay on Formula E web site, YouTube and Fb.
+Apply and qualifying periods additionally dwell on Formula E web site, YouTube and Fb.
 Further broadcasters listed beneath.

 Friday 28th February 2020